moonbeam-foundation/moonbeam/moonbeam-types-bundle/README.md

 **2 new typesBundles** are available:

 * `import { typesBundlePre900 } from "moonbeam-types-bundle"` to use the new naming convention (Which will be the **default on PolkadotJS SDK**)
-* `import { typesBundleDeprecated } from "moonbeam-types-bundle"` to keep using old naming convention (This will break at runtime 1000)
+* `import { typesBundleDeprecated } from "moonbeam-types-bundle"` to keep using old naming convention that isn't camelCase (This will break at runtime 1000)

 ### Breaking changes in typesBundlePre900